Anduin2017/SleepAgent/README.md

     honor_labels: true
 ```

-Here I'm using the `health.aiursoft.cn` server, and I want to scrap the data of the user `AnduinXiaomi` as an example.
+Here I'm using the `health.aiursoft.com` server, and I want to scrap the data of the user `AnduinXiaomi` as an example.
 You need to replace the server and user name with your own.

 Then, restart the Prometheus server: